Skip to main content

 (c) The effective date for the suspension of services;

-(e) An explanation that the county board shall arrange for appropriate alternative services and a description of the specific alternative services available to the individual;
+(e) An explanation that the county board will arrange for appropriate alternative services and a description of the specific alternative services available to the individual;

-(f) An explanation of the steps the county board shall take in accordance with paragraphs (E)(3)(c) and (E)(3)(d) of this rule;
+(f) An explanation of the steps the county board will take in accordance with paragraphs (E)(3)(c) and (E)(3)(d) of this rule;

 (g) The name and contact information for the staff member of the county board who can answer questions about the suspension of services; and